The barcode scanner myth

 InventoryQuick's barcode scanner works with any phone camera — Android or web browser.
 Download the app or open the web version, tap the scanner icon, and point at any barcode.
 It takes about 10 seconds to see it in action.

-Start free with 20 items.
-No credit card, no special hardware needed.
+Start a 7-day free trial.
+No special hardware needed.